-The categories should guide the nurses and providers as to when the woman will receive treatment.
+The categories should guide the nurses and providers when the woman will receive treatment.
 Each case needs to be evaluated using critical thinking, but these are basic criteria to help guide the nurse and provider.
-A woman who is brought in after a motor vehicle accident with abdominal trauma should take precedence over a woman who is 37 weeks gestation and comes in because her water broke.
+A woman brought in after a motor vehicle accident with abdominal trauma should take precedence over a woman who is 37 weeks gestation and comes in because her water broke.

 Each hospital should choose a maternal fetal triage assessment tool to guide the care of the woman who arrives at labor and delivery for triage.